 If the marriage was more than 10 years, and one spouse cannot make enough income for basic needs and they have custody over the child

 If the marriage was more than 10 years, and one spouse lacks the earning ability or sufficient property that’s needed to provide for minimal needs

 If courts approve maintenance, monthly payments cannot exceed $5,000 or 20% of a spouse’s average monthly gross income, whichever is less.

 Filing for Divorce?
 We Can Help

 Each divorce is unique, but one thing is sure, having a skilled divorce lawyer on your side will make the process easier.
 As you step into the next phase of your life, our firm can provide you with legal services tailored to your unique needs.
 Whether you are headed towards divorce litigation involving complex assets or child custody issues, we will go the distance to ensure your rights are protected.

-Contact Law Office Of Mark M. Childress at (817) 497-8148 to get started on a free consultation with one of our divorce attorneys today.
+Contact Law Offices Of Mark M. Childress at (817) 497-8148 to get started on a free consultation with one of our divorce attorneys today.